TheHenrik/mace/docs/installation.md

-# Installation:
+# Installation

 ## WINDOWS

 1. Install Python 3.11.X 64bit
-1. Download the .zip or clone the repository
+1. Download the .zip or clone the repository (skip the next step)
 1. Extract and rename the folder to "mace"
 1. Move into the folder
 1. Press "Strg"+"L" and type "cmd" and hit Enter